u-boot/u-boot/doc/driver-model/README.txt

 -----------------

 Let's start at the top.
 The demo command is in common/cmd_demo.c.
-It does the usual command procesing and then:
+It does the usual command processing and then:

 	struct udevice *demo_dev;